-In the part of axiomatic geometry considered by us there are two variable three-place predicates [notation!]:
+In the part of axiomatic geometry considered by us there are two variable three-place predicates:

-$$R(x,y,z), \quad S(x,y,z)$$
+$$R(x, y, z), \quad S(x, y, z)$$

-The axiom system consists of a demand on two such predicates expressed [notations!] in the logical formula $\mathfrak{A}(R, S)$ , which we get from $\mathfrak{A}(Gr, Zw)$ when we replace Gr(x, y, z) with R(x, y, z), Zw(x, y, z) with S(x, y, z).
-The identity relation x = y which is to be interpreted contentually appears in this formula along with the variable predicates [order of sentence changed].
+The axiom system consists of a demand on two such predicates expressed in the logical formula $\mathfrak{A}(R, S)$, that we get from $\mathfrak{A}(Gr, Zw)$ when we replace Gr(x, y, z) with R(x, y, z), Zw(x, y, z) with S(x, y, z).
+The identity relation x = y which is to be interpreted contentually appears in this formula along with the variable predicates.
 The acceptance of this predicate as contentually determinate is no violation of our methodological standpoint.
-For the contentual determination of identity-which is no relation at all in the true sense- [dashes for brackets] does not depend on the particular range of imaginations of the field being investigated axiomatically; rather it is only related to a question of distinguishing individuals which must be taken as already given when the domain of individuals is laid down.
+For the contentual determination of identity-which is no relation at all in the true sense-does not depend on the particular range of imagination of the field being investigated axiomatically; rather it is only related to a question of distinguishing individuals which must be taken as already given when the domain of individuals is laid down.

-From this point of view a sentence of the form $\mathfrak{S}(Gr, Zw)$ [notation changed throughout!] corresponds to the logical statement that for any predicates R(x, y, z), S(x, y, z) satisfying the demand $\mathfrak{A}(R, S)$ the relation $\mathfrak{S}(R, S)$ also holds; in other words, for any two predicates R(x, y, z), S(x, y, z)the formula represents a true statement.
+From this point of view a sentence of the form $\mathfrak{S}(Gr, Zw)$ corresponds to the logical statement that for any predicates R(x, y, z), S(x, y, z) satisfying the demand $\mathfrak{A}(R, S)$, the relation $\mathfrak{S}(R, S)$ also holds; in other words, for any two predicates R(x, y, z), S(x, y, z) the formula represents a true statement.
 In this way a geometrical sentence is transformed into a sentence of pure predicate logic. $|^{8}$